antfu/antfu.me/pages/posts/sliding-enter-animation.md

 .slide-enter-content > *:nth-child(20) { --stagger: 20; }
 ```

-Limitation is clear, that the animation only applies to the finite number of elements.
+The limitation is clear, that the animation only applies to a finite number of elements.
 You could add more CSS rules to support more, but in practice, I think 20 elements are already quite enough as we don't usually have that many paragraphs fit in one screen.

 So that's it, I have applied this effect to most of the pages as well as the blog posts.
 Let me know what do you think!
 And you can find the source code [here](https://github.com/antfu/antfu.me/blob/b9f54c9421ae94e37d4cd598c20e02c4f3ed8db4/src/styles/main.css#L87).